BobcatMK/Challenge_application/README.md

-It is project made for internship program at Monterail company.
+This is project made for internship program at Monterail company.
 It's based on application cloned from this github link:

 https://github.com/hussar-academy/challenge_app